brampat/security/defense/secure-coding/ssdlc/secure_test.md

 We'll review each method based on the following criteria:

 * Effort: How much effort does it cost to start testing your application using this method
+* Control: How much control can you expect over the process
 * Cost: How much monetary cost should you expect (apart from the effort to put in) to do this method
-* Control: How much control could you expect over the process
-* Exposure: How much exposure to the public will you get when using this method
+* Exposure: How much exposure to the public can you expect when using this method

-For these criteria, we aim for a high level of control, but preferably a low cost and effort as well as exposure.
+For these criteria, we aim for a high level of control, but preferably a low cost and effort as well as exposure when things go wrong.

 ### Say It's unhackable